The manuscript of the full-length original paper or minireview in general:

 When a large number of microbial strains or mutants were used in a study, include strain tables identifying the sources and properties of the strains, mutants, bacteriophages, plasmids, etc.

-In the Results section, only the results of the experiments should be include; reserve extensive interpretation of the results for the Discussion section.
-When justified by the nature of the paper the Results and Discussionsections may be combined into Results and Discussionchapter.
+In the Results section, only the results of the experiments should be included; reserve extensive interpretation of the results for the Discussion section.
+When justified by the nature of the paper the Results and Discussion sections may be combined into Results and Discussion chapter.
 The results should be presented as concisely as possible and illustrated with tables or figures if applicable (presentation of the same results in both tables and figures is not acceptable).
+All Tables and Figures must be referred to in the main body of the text.

 Acknowledgements for financial support and for a personal assistance (with the permission of person named) are given in two separate paragraphs below the main text.